Mokeira/healthverity/README.md

 #### Part b
 My implementation in part a breaks the files into chunks while working with the data but if the files being compared were very large, I would use a module, for example, filecmp, that is created to compare files.
 Since natural language processing also tends to deal with large files, I might look into how they compare their data and maybe get something that can handle large files.

+<strong>*f1.txt and f3.txt have been provided as sample files.
+The 2 files have 10,000 lines of text each and 12 different lines of text between them*</strong>

 ## Testing
 `question1_test.py` and `question2_test.py` contain test cases for question 1 and 2 respectively.

-As mentioned above, `distinct_integers_modified()` fails one of the tests if given more time, this can be improved on.
+As mentioned above, `distinct_integers_modified()` fails one of the tests.
+If given more time, this can be improved on.

 ## Running from the terminal
 #### Setup